Blockchain is a decentralized ledger that is distributed yet immutable.

 Smart contracts are not just for tracking and managing transactions.
 Can also be used as:

 Smart supply chain contracts are still in their infancy but the technology is rapidly evolving.
-And other major companies, through their supply chains, are now using smart contracts.
+And major companies, through their supply chains, have started implementing smart contracts.